SDWebImage/SDWebImageAPNGCoder/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+This is a demo to show how to build animated coder which use coder helper from SDWebImage.
+Althrough this code is nearly same with GIF coder, but it can be a good demo to look in.

 ## Requirements

++ iOS 8
++ macOS 10.10
++ tvOS 9.0
++ watchOS 2.0

 ## Installation